raspberrypilearning/octapi-public-key-cryptography/en/step_6.md

 ---
 title: Explanation
 ---
 Although the numbers that you have generated now _appear_ to be different each time, they are still not genuinely random.
 This is because the algorithm used to generate the prime numbers still needs a seed — the seed still exists, we just don't know what it is!
 If the programmer doesn't specify one, the seed is chosen in the background, usually based on a changing value, such as the current time.
-This explains why each time you run the program the numbers are different and apparently random.
+This explains why each time you run the program, the numbers are different and apparently random.
 The problem remains the same however: an attacker could still work out what the seed was, and regenerate the same random numbers that you generated with its help.

 If you are interested in reading more about this topic, you can research the **Mersenne Twister** algorithm, which Python uses to generate its pseudorandom numbers.